Register for YMCA youth indoor soccer

 Visit the Facebook page “Beaufort Track Club” for more information.

-On the first Saturday of every month, the May River Quilters Guild meets at Palmetto Electric Cooperative, 1 Cooperative Way, Hardeeville.
+On the first Saturday of every month, the Maye River Quilters Guild meets at Palmetto Electric Cooperative, 1 Cooperative Way, Hardeeville.
 Members meet at 9:30 a.m. for social exchange.
 The meeting starts at 10 a.m.
 Please call 847-707-6034.

 Seaside Stitchers return to action

 The American Sewing Guild (ASG) is a notional Organization of sewing enthusiasts.
 The S.C.
 Central Savannah River Chapter of the American Sewing Guild has a neighborhood group in the Beaufort area named Seaside Stitchers, which hs returned from hiatus.
 The meetings are the third Monday of the month at the Beaufort Yacht and Sailing Club at 1 p.m.
+September 16 will be the first meeting in the new meeting place.

 Monthly meetings are for everyone who sews.
 It is for sewers of a variety of skill levels and interests so anyone who has an interest in sewing is encouraged to attend and find out what ASG is all about.
 For more information, go to www.ASG.org.
 For more information about Seaside Stitchers, contact Sheila Tindall at 843-838-9473